VioletBitKitten/VTuberVoice/README.md

   * Created tests for the `filelist` Class.
   * Created tests for the `vtvsettings` class.
 This could use more work.
 * Add a command to reload settings from the configuration file.
-  * Will require reworkin how settings are reloaded.
+  * Will require reworking how settings are reloaded.
 Close files, reset the log.
 * Find a way to handle Control-C. This is proving difficult.
 As far as I can tell I would have to use the Crt and Keyboard Units, which pose other issues.
 * Expand the interactive user interface.
   * Add aliases for frequently spoken phrases. `In Progress.`